Alvaro-FG/Raman_Sugars/README.md

 #### Notes on measurement times
 For the high SNR dataset, Plate 2 was measured right after sample preparation, whereas Plates 1 and 3 were measured 4 and 2 hours after preparation, respectively.
 All measurements for the low SNR dataset were performed 24 hours after sample preparation.

-## Data Structure
-The data is separated into two folders 'Sugar_Concentration_Test' and 'Sugar_Concentration_Test_Fast' for the high and low integrations times, respectively.
-Each measurement is in an individual .csv file with five columns:
-* Pixel: Corresponding to the pixel in the
-* wl: Wavelength, converted from the pixel with the calibration made in the spectrometer.
-* cm-1: Wavenumber, converted from the wavelength and the excitation (785m).
-* Intensity: Intensity of the Raman scattering signal
-* Metadata: Contains metadata about the measurement, including time, excitation power, etc.

-The information about the well plate and repeat and round are provided in the name of the file, which is structured as: 'Sugar_Concentration_Test{_Fast}_1_{WellCode}_{Plate#}_RD{Round#}_M1_R{Repetition#}' (e.g., Sugar_Concentration_Test_1_D3_2_RD2_M1_R3 corresponds to the third repetition measurement of the second round of the measurement of the D3 well of the second plate).

-Note that no pre-processing has been performed such that the user can decide what is best for the analysis.

-An example Python notebook is provided to extract the information from each file.

-Finally, two .csv files containing all the extracted information are provided 'Sugar_Concentration_Test_ALL_spectra.csv' and 'Sugar_Concentration_Test_Fast_ALL_spectra.csv'.
-In these files, the wavenumber is provided in the first column ('Wavenumber [cm-1]'), and the spectra for each measurement are provided in the column with the name corresponding to the filename (following the nomenclature previously described).
-The corresponding metadata are provided in two other .csv files named 'Sugar_Concentration_Test_ALL_metadata.csv' and 'Sugar_Concentration_Test_Fast_ALL_metadata.csv'

 ## Contact
 For any questions regarding the dataset or its use, please reach out to: